 5. The Big Local Arts Village

-The Festival-favorite Big Local Arts Village sits at the Franklinton entrance, where over 80 Columbus-based artists and creatives showcase and sell their work.
+The Festival-favorite Big Local Arts Village sits at the Franklinton entrance, where more than 70 Columbus-based artists and creatives showcase and sell their work.
 Watch live metalworking, Japanese calligraphy, woodturning, and stained glass demonstrations, too.

 6. Boozy Slushies and Beers

-Columbus’ award-winning High Bank Distillery has crafted a pair of boozy slushies using their award-winning whiskey and vodka.
-Perfect for cooling off while strolling the festival grounds.
+Columbus’ award-winning High Bank Distillery has crafted a pair of boozy slushies using their award-winning whiskey and vodka – blended with Columbus’ own Simple Times Mixers!
+They’re perfect for cooling off while strolling the festival grounds.
 And thanks to Rhinegeist, Festival guests can relax in the shade of the beer garden, close to the Big Local Arts Village, with a refreshing Ohio-made brew.
-Also available this year are non-alcoholic brews from Go Brewing and canned wines!
+In addition to their beer, ciders and hard teas, Rhinegeist is also bringing a selection of non-alcoholic brews!

 7. More Than 40 Food Trucks & Carts